twilio/twilio-webchat-react-app/README.md

 ## Chat Transcripts

 Twilio Webchat React App can provide customers with chat transcripts, if enabled.
 Chat transcripts can be provided to a customer through a direct download or email, at the end of a chat session.
 All files attached within the chat will be also be provided if a transcript is requested.
+This feature is disabled by default, but can be enabled by following the steps [here](#configuration).

 ### Downloading Transcripts